 Toilets are one of those household items that really barely even register on your radar.
 We use them on a daily basis, but it’s typically just do your business, flush, move on.
 Until that flush doesn’t get the job done.
 Then you’re stumped and annoyed, and you might even have a mess on your hands.
 Want to know what’s causing the need for multiple flushes (or constant plunger reliance)?
-The plumbing team at Schneller Plumbing, Heating, and Air Conditioning is here to help.
+The plumbing team at Schneller & Knochelmann Plumbing, Heating & Air is here to help.

 Dealing with a problematic toilet or have a different plumbing problem entirely?
 Contact our plumbing repair team online today!